-Forcing, or Non-Homogeneous Equations (Sections 4.2-4.3)
+Forcing, or Non-Homogeneous Equations (Sections 4.1-4.3)

-(a) Solving second-order non-homogeneous equations with periodic forcing terms (e.g. $y'' + 2y' + 6y = 5\cos(3t)$ .
-Using complexification to write the solution as a single sine or cosine $(y(t) = A\sin(\omega t + \phi), \text{ i.e. finding } A, \omega, \text{ and phase shift } \phi)$ .
-Be able to analyze solutions and long-term behavior (e.g plot).

-(b) Undamped second-order non-homogeneous equations and resonance.
+- (a) Finding the general solution of a first-order, non-homogeneous equation $\mathbf{Y}' = A\mathbf{Y} + \mathbf{b}(t)$, using matrix exponentials. - (b) Solving second-order non-homogeneous equations (ay'' + by' + cy = g(t)) using the method of undetermined coefficients, with forcing functions of the form $g(t) = e^{at}$ and/or $g(t) = A_0 + A_1 t + ... + A_n t^n$.
+Know how to compute cases when g(t) is and is not a solution of the corresponding homogeneous equation. - (c) Solving second-order non-homogeneous equations with periodic forcing terms (e.g. $y'' + 2y' + 6y = 5\cos(3t)$).
+Using complexification to write the solution as a single sine or cosine $(y(t) = A\sin(\omega t + \phi))$, i.e. finding A, ω , and phase shift φ).
+Be able to analyze solutions and long-term behavior (e.g plot). - (d) Undamped second-order non-homogeneous equations and resonance.
 Forcing for the undamped oscillator, where the forcing frequency approaches the natural frequency (beating).
 Be able to find general solutions, and interpret qualitatively via a graph.
 Also be able to write the solution as a product of sines (or sines and cosines), and be able to find the slow beating frequency (and period) and more rapid frequency from this expression.
 Also be able to solve the case of resonance (forced frequency equaling the natural frequency) and analyze the corresponding behavior graphically.

-Nonlinear systems (Sections 5.1-5.4)
+Nonlinear systems (Sections 5.1, maybe ideas from other sections)

 - (a) Basic properties of nonlinear systems, including finding equilibrium solutions. - (b) Linearization.
 Using Jacobian analysis to find the phase portrait of a nonlinear system locally near an equilibrium point.
-Know all of the linear theory (i.e. Chapter 3), including how to draw phase portraits for any $2 \times 2$ matrix, and how this relates to the phase portrait for the nonlinear system.
+Know all of the linear theory (i.e. Chapter 3), including how to draw phase portraits for any 2 × 2 matrix, and how this relates to the phase portrait for the nonlinear system.
 In particular, be able to find eigenvalues and eigendirections, as well as directions of rotations for spiral sources/sinks.
 Note that this picture is only local, and nonlinear systems gennerally don't possess straight-line solutions, although the stable/unstable directions are tangent to the eigendirections at the equilibrium.
-Also know when the analysis does and does NOT apply (Answer: Applies when corresponding linear system eigenvalues have non-zero real part.) - (c) Nullclines.
-Be able to plot the nullclines for a two-dimensional nonlinear system.
-Find the direction of the vector field (i.e. tangent vectors) along the nullcines, and hence in any region in phase space by looking at the boundaries.
-Combine this with linearization about equilibria to obtain a qualitative picture of the phase portrait.
-That is, you should be very good at drawing rough approximations to phase portraits for nonlinear systems (rough meaning as accurate as possible).
-Please practice drawing phase portraits. - (d) Conserved quantities.
-Be able to show that a given function H(x, y) is conserved for a given system of ODEs.
+Also know when the analysis does and does NOT apply (Answer: Applies when corresponding linear system eigenvalues have non-zero real part.) - (c) Conserved quantities.
+Be able to show that a given function H(x,y) is conserved for a given system of ODEs.
 Use this to plot trajectories in the phase plane.
-And use the actual ODEs to determine the direction of motion along these trajectories. - (e) Hamiltonian systems.
-Showing that a system is or is not Hamiltonian.
-If the system is, finding the Hamiltonian and using it to plot the phase portrait (similar to (d) above). - (f) Dissipative systems.
-Know what is means for a function to be a Lyapunov function for a system of ODEs.
-Using this to help plot trajectories in the phase plane, as well as the type of an equilibrium point.
+And use the actual ODEs to determine the direction of motion along these trajectories. - (d) Understanding the difference between linear and nonlinear systems, and why nonlinear systems are so hard, and no general theory exists.
+Be able to follow "leading problems" through some analysis of specific nonlinear systems (e.g. Problems 9, 10, 14 in Exam 3 Review Problems).